 - you were directly enrolled at an institution outside the United States, its territories, or Canada and the total amount of work you completed at all such institutions combined is the equivalent of more than one year of bachelor's-level study in the United States, its territories, or Canada.

-To use LSAC's authentication and evaluation service, you must sign up for the Credential Assembly Service (CAS) and you must request that the appropriate documents (e.g., mark sheets, academic records, diplomas, degree certifications, transcripts) be sent directly to LSAC from the institution(s) you attended.
+To use LSAC's authentication and evaluation service, you must sign up for CAS and you must request that the appropriate documents (e.g., mark sheets, academic records, diplomas, degree certifications, transcripts) be sent directly to LSAC from the institution(s) you attended.

-If all of your bachelor's-level work was completed outside the United States, its territories, or Canada, and you are NOT applying to a school that requires LSAC's authentication and evaluation, you need not register for the Credential Assembly Service (CAS) unless you wish to use the letter of recommendation, evaluation, or electronic application services.
-If you do not register for the Credential Assembly Service (CAS), be sure to identify yourself as an applicant educated at an institution outside the United States, its territories, or Canada when registering for the LSAT.
+If all of your bachelor's-level work was completed outside the United States, its territories, or Canada, and you are NOT applying to a school that requires LSAC's authentication and evaluation, you need not register for CAS unless you wish to use the letter of recommendation, evaluation, or electronic application services.
+If you do not register for CAS, be sure to identify yourself as an applicant educated at an institution outside the United States, its territories, or Canada when registering for the LSAT.

 Please read Requesting Transcripts and Letter of Recommendation and Evaluation Services before registering.